learning-zone/angularjs-basics/README.md

  - How do you share data between controllers?
  - How would you make an Angular service return a promise?
 Write a code snippet as an example?
  - What is the role of services in AngularJS and name any services made available by default?
+ - What is an interceptor?
+ - What are common uses of an interceptor in AngularJS?
+ - How would you implement application-wide exception handling in your Angular app?
+ - In angular, what does the calls to the HTTP methods return?

 ### 6. Performance